NBISweden/exac_browser/docs/README-loading_data.txt

     FAILING TO SPECIFY THE CORRECT NUMBER IS FATAL
     (it will delete data if an existing collection exists).

-    This loads the VCF file into the collection associated with the "mongodb-<number>.db" container in the "settings.conf"
+    This loads the VCF file into the collection associated with the "mongodb-<number>.db" setting in the "settings.conf" file.
-    file.
 The output is logged to the terminal as well as to the file "out.log".
     Consult this log file to make sure the loading finished without errors before proceeding (there should be one line saying "Finished" for each loading thread, this goes for all data loading steps).
 If there were errors, they may be transient, and retrying will drop the previously loaded data and load it again.

 3. FLASK_PORT=<number> python manage.py load_base_coverage | tee out.log